-We are absolutely obsessed with visiting Greece.
-Even though both Allison and I keep going back on trip after trip, we have barely scratched the surface with all the amazing places to visit in Greece!
+We are obsessed with visiting Greece.
+Even though both Allison and I keep going back, trip after trip, we have barely scratched the surface with all the amazing places to visit in Greece!
 So we asked some of our favorite travel writers to tell us their favorites as well.

 No time to read now?
 Pin this post for later!